brotatotes/bht-automation/bht gen 3/Acts/Chapter 8/Acts 8 12 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 00:41:29
+- Timestamp: 12-19-2023 01:09:29
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 79
+- BHT Word Count: 91
-- BHT Commentary Usage: 26.67%
+- BHT Commentary Usage: 28.36%
-- BHT Quality Score: 1.7775403612892111
+- BHT Quality Score: 1.7967555275782259
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (60):
+- ChatGPT injected words (67):
-	['act', 'after', 'and', 'atonement', 'away', 'baptism', 'baptized', 'before', 'belief', 'blood', 'both', 'breaking', 'came', 'christ', 'confession', 'congregation', 'consecrated', 'decision', 'due', 'earliest', 'exposed', 'faith', 'families', 'for', 'forgiveness', 'foundation', 'frauds', 'from', 'gentile', 'god', 'individuals', 'initial', 'justification', 'laid', 'men', 'ministry', 'mosaic', 'obtained', 'of', 'ongoing', 'ordinances', 'philip', 'preaching', 'repetition', 'righteousness', 's', 'sacrifice', 'signified', 'simon', 'temple', 'the', 'their', 'they', 'this', 'through', 'to', 'were', 'while', 'women', 'worship']
+	['a', 'advocating', 'after', 'and', 'as', 'baptism', 'baptized', 'believers', 'believing', 'both', 'by', 'call', 'confessed', 'congregation', 'consecrated', 'deepen', 'detection', 'divine', 'early', 'end', 'established', 'experiencing', 'extend', 'faith', 'families', 'first', 'for', 'frauds', 'freedom', 'from', 'gentile', 'god', 'gospel', 'grace', 'heaven', 'hell', 'helped', 'impact', 'in', 'initiated', 'journey', 'men', 'mosaic', 'of', 'ordinances', 'outreach', 'over', 'philip', 'power', 'preached', 'repeatedly', 'rights', 's', 'samaritans', 'simon', 'stephen', 'the', 'their', 'through', 'time', 'to', 'transformative', 'universal', 'unrestricted', 'was', 'were', 'women']
-- ChatGPT injected words (significant words only) (44):
+- ChatGPT injected words (significant words only) (48):
-	['act', 'atonement', 'away', 'baptism', 'baptized', 'belief', 'blood', 'breaking', 'came', 'christ', 'confession', 'congregation', 'consecrated', 'decision', 'earliest', 'exposed', 'faith', 'families', 'forgiveness', 'foundation', 'frauds', 'gentile', 'god', 'individuals', 'initial', 'justification', 'laid', 'men', 'ministry', 'mosaic', 'obtained', 'ongoing', 'ordinances', 'philip', 'preaching', 'repetition', 'righteousness', 's', 'sacrifice', 'signified', 'simon', 'temple', 'women', 'worship']
+	['advocating', 'baptism', 'baptized', 'believers', 'believing', 'confessed', 'congregation', 'consecrated', 'deepen', 'detection', 'divine', 'early', 'end', 'established', 'experiencing', 'extend', 'faith', 'families', 'frauds', 'freedom', 'gentile', 'god', 'gospel', 'grace', 'heaven', 'hell', 'helped', 'impact', 'initiated', 'journey', 'men', 'mosaic', 'ordinances', 'outreach', 'philip', 'power', 'preached', 'repeatedly', 'rights', 's', 'samaritans', 'simon', 'stephen', 'time', 'transformative', 'universal', 'unrestricted', 'women']

 ### Logs
-- Attempt 1 BHT: After witnessing the detection of Simon's fraudulent schemes, both men and women responded to Philip's preaching by being baptized.
-The repetition of their baptism highlights the ongoing nature of their decision, while their initial belief preceded this act.
-By baptizing Samaritans, Philip laid the foundation for the earliest Gentile congregation.
-This marked a significant shift towards the universal reach of the Gospel, breaking free from the constraints of the Mosaic ordinances and Temple worship.
-The power of Philip's ministry and divine grace were evident, bringing individuals from a state of dullness to a heavenly wisdom.
-Through their confession of faith, not only were they personally consecrated, but their families were as well.
-In believing and submitting to the power of God, these individuals experienced pardon, justification, and atonement through the virtue of Christ's blood, righteousness, and sacrifice.
+- Attempt 1 BHT: As Philip was preaching and baptizing, the detection of Simon's fraudulent actions helped to extend and deepen the effects of Philip's message.
+The believers were baptized repeatedly over time, with their baptism being preceded by their belief in the Gospel.
+Stephen was the first to challenge the Mosaic ordinances and claim universal rights for the Gospel, laying the foundation for the Gentile congregation.
+These men and women who were baptized confessed their faith and consecrated their families to God, being brought from hell to heaven through the power of divine grace.
+Their belief in the Gospel allowed them to submit to the real power of God and partake in the heavenly wisdom.
+Through the virtues of Christ's blood, righteousness, and sacrifice, they found pardon, justification, and atonement.
-- 🔄 Acts 8:12 (attempt 1, 141 words, 26.32% quotes quality score: 1.712571876367943, V2 normalized quality score: 48.29, commentator tiers 1-3: 31.42%, 37.93%, 30.65%)
+- 🔄 Acts 8:12 (attempt 1, 130 words, 25.93% quotes quality score: 1.8443714847678336, V2 normalized quality score: 52.67, commentator tiers 1-3: 30.28%, 37.9%, 31.82%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: After Simon's frauds were exposed, both men and women were baptized as a result of Philip's preaching.
-The repetition of their baptism reflects their ongoing decision, while their initial belief preceded this act.
-Philip's ministry laid the foundation for the earliest Gentile congregation, signifying the widening reach of the Gospel beyond the limitations of the Mosaic ordinances and Temple worship.
-Through their confession of faith, individuals and their families were consecrated to God.
-They experienced forgiveness, justification, and atonement through Christ's blood, righteousness, and sacrifice.
+- Attempt 2 BHT: As Philip preached and baptized, the detection of Simon's frauds helped extend and deepen the impact.
+Believers were baptized, both men and women, repeatedly over time, after first believing in the Gospel's power.
+Stephen initiated the call for the end of Mosaic ordinances, advocating for unrestricted freedom and universal rights for the Gospel.
+The early Gentile congregation was established by Philip's outreach to the Samaritans.
+Through baptism, believers confessed their faith and consecrated their families to God, experiencing a transformative journey from hell to heaven through divine grace.
-- 🔄 Acts 8:12 (attempt 2, 89 words, 25.0% quotes quality score: 1.7610633448269903, V2 normalized quality score: 49.9, commentator tiers 1-3: 33.02%, 36.35%, 30.63%)
+- 🔄 Acts 8:12 (attempt 2, 91 words, 28.36% quotes quality score: 1.7967555275782259, V2 normalized quality score: 51.08, commentator tiers 1-3: 32.42%, 40.55%, 27.03%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: After Simon's fraudulent schemes were exposed, both men and women were baptized in response to Philip's preaching.
-The repetition of their baptism highlights the ongoing nature of their decision, while their initial belief preceded this act.
-Philip's ministry laid the foundation for the earliest Gentile congregation, breaking free from the constraints of the Mosaic ordinances and Temple worship.
-Through their confession of faith, individuals and their families were consecrated to God.
-They experienced forgiveness, justification, and atonement through Christ's blood, righteousness, and sacrifice.
+- Attempt 3 BHT: The impact of Philip's preaching was profound as the exposure of Simon's deceit enhanced the effects of his message.
+Both men and women were baptized repeatedly, their belief preceding the sacrament.
+Stephen boldly challenged the Mosaic ordinances, paving the way for the Gospel's rightful liberty and universal rights.
+Philip's evangelism among the Samaritans laid the foundation for the earliest Gentile congregation.
+Through baptism, believers not only confessed their faith but also consecrated their families to God, experiencing a transformative journey from darkness to divine grace.
-- 🔄 Acts 8:12 (attempt 3, 87 words, 23.81% quotes quality score: 1.741044937850226, V2 normalized quality score: 49.23, commentator tiers 1-3: 33.93%, 35.91%, 30.16%)
+- 🔄 Acts 8:12 (attempt 3, 89 words, 27.54% quotes quality score: 1.729505364889259, V2 normalized quality score: 48.85, commentator tiers 1-3: 31.46%, 44.24%, 24.3%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: After Simon's frauds were exposed, both men and women were baptized due to Philip's preaching.
-The repetition of their baptism signified their ongoing decision, while their initial belief came before this act.
-Philip's ministry laid the foundation for the earliest Gentile congregation, breaking away from Mosaic ordinances and Temple worship.
-Through their confession of faith, individuals and their families were consecrated to God.
-They obtained forgiveness, justification, and atonement through Christ's blood, righteousness, and sacrifice.
+- Attempt 4 BHT: Philip's preaching had a profound impact as the exposure of Simon's fraudulent actions deepened its effects.
+Men and women were baptized repeatedly as they believed in the power of the Gospel.
+Stephen pioneered the call for the abolition of Mosaic ordinances, asserting the Gospel's universal rights and unrestricted freedom.
+The Samaritans' conversion through Philip's ministry laid the groundwork for the earliest Gentile congregation.
+Through baptism, believers confessed their faith, consecrating their families to God and experiencing a transformative journey from darkness to heavenly grace.
-- 🔄 Acts 8:12 (attempt 4, 79 words, 26.67% quotes quality score: 1.7775403612892111, V2 normalized quality score: 50.45, commentator tiers 1-3: 33.7%, 36.36%, 29.94%)
+- 🔄 Acts 8:12 (attempt 4, 88 words, 24.62% quotes quality score: 1.7191336676977278, V2 normalized quality score: 48.5, commentator tiers 1-3: 30.53%, 42.16%, 27.31%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Upon the revelation of Simon's fraudulent schemes, both men and women were baptized as a result of Philip's preaching.
-The repetition of their baptism emphasized the ongoing nature of their decision, while their initial belief preceded this act.
-Philip's ministry played a pivotal role in establishing the earliest Gentile congregation, marking a significant shift away from the limitations of the Mosaic ordinances and Temple worship.
-Through their confession of faith, individuals and their families were consecrated to God.
-They experienced the transformative power of forgiveness, justification, and atonement through the efficacy of Christ's blood, righteousness, and sacrifice.
+- Attempt 5 BHT: Philip's preaching had a profound impact as the detection of Simon's frauds deepened and extended its effects.
+Men and women were repeatedly baptized, their belief preceding the sacrament.
+Stephen pioneered the call for freedom and universal rights for the Gospel, challenging the Mosaic ordinances.
+Philip's evangelism among the Samaritans laid the foundation for the earliest Gentile congregation.
+Through baptism, believers confessed their faith and consecrated their families to God, experiencing a transformative journey from darkness to heavenly grace through divine power.
-- 🔄 Acts 8:12 (attempt 5, 101 words, 22.54% quotes quality score: 1.7251038127551066, V2 normalized quality score: 48.7, commentator tiers 1-3: 32.68%, 35.69%, 31.63%)
+- 🔄 Acts 8:12 (attempt 5, 84 words, 23.44% quotes quality score: 1.753080295254409, V2 normalized quality score: 49.63, commentator tiers 1-3: 31.96%, 42.19%, 25.86%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Acts 8:12 bht prompt v0.7 (79 words, 26.67% quotes)
+- ✅ Acts 8:12 bht prompt v0.7 (91 words, 28.36% quotes)
-- quality score: 1.7775403612892111, V2 normalized quality score: 50.45, commentator tiers 1-3: 33.7%, 36.36%, 29.94%)
+- quality score: 1.7967555275782259, V2 normalized quality score: 51.08, commentator tiers 1-3: 32.42%, 40.55%, 27.03%)